synacor/python-cors/README.md

 @coroutine
 def my_alternate_cors_coroutine():
-    client = AsyncHTTPClient()
+    client = cors.clients.tornado.WrappedClient(AsyncHTTPClient())
-    cors.clients.tornado.enforce_cors_on_client(client)
     yield client.fetch("http://example.com")

 ```

-The `enforce_cors_on_client` function replaces the AsyncHTTPClient object's
+~~The `enforce_cors_on_client` function replaces the AsyncHTTPClient object's~~
+The `WrappedClient` class provides you an object with an interface identical to
-`fetch` method with one that will do a CORS preflight request and followup
+`tornado.httpclient.AsyncHTTPClient` but whose `fetch` method with will perform
-checks as appropriate and wrap the response's headers.
+CORS preflight request and followup checks as appropriate and wrap the

-Alternatively, in situations where you don't own the client object and don't
-want to force unexpected behaviour on others, `cors_enforced_fetch` can be
+response's headers.
+Wrapping a client is preferable to replacing its attributes
+because AsyncHTTPClient uses a custom `__new__` method to attempt to share class
+instances.

+If you wish to explicitly perform a cors request and don't want to deal with a
+wrapper object, you may directl use `cors_enforced_fetch` which can be called
-called with an unmodified client as its first argument.
+with an unmodified client as its first argument.

 ### Server